 Using iOS 11?

-If your iPhone uses iOS11, you need to tap and hold the app preview and then tap on the minus sign to close the app.
+If your iPhone or iPad without a home button uses iOS11, you need to tap and hold the app preview and then tap on the minus sign to close the app.

 Switch Between Apps On An iPhone X Series or later or a newer model iPad: